karbburn/PathPricer/README.md

 $$w(k) = a + b\left(\rho(k - m) + \sqrt{(k - m)^2 + \sigma^2}\right), \quad k = \ln(K/F)$$

 with each slice fit by nonlinear least squares (three restarts) and total variance interpolated linearly in $T$ at fixed log-moneyness.
 Two arbitrage checks guard the surface: a **calendar-arbitrage check** rejects surfaces where total variance decreases with time to maturity, and a **butterfly (strike) arbitrage check** verifies call prices are convex in strike (equivalently, the implied risk-neutral density is non-negative) on every fitted slice.
-An ATM volatility **term structure** is extracted from the same fit — the smile's ATM backbone across expiries.
+An ATM volatility **term structure** is extracted from the same fit, serving as the smile's ATM backbone across expiries.

 ### Heston Calibration